izdrail/nlp.izdrail.com/Readme.md

-# Trending
+# NLP

-Trending is a fast api for detecting trends in data.
+This is my nlp project